 Guides and Tutorials

-A major feature is its vast educational resources section, which is particularly important to me as a new investor.
-It includes several guides and tutorials that Public offers its users.
-These guides tell me everything I need to know about investing in all the investment classes the app offers: stocks, crypto, ETFs, and several types of alternative investments.
+Its vast educational resources section is a major feature, which is particularly important to me as a new investor.
+It includes several guides and tutorials that the Public offers its users.
+These guides tell me everything I need to know about investing in the app’s investment classes: stocks, crypto, ETFs, and several types of alternative investments.

 Including stocks, ETFs, crypto, and collectibles.
-Public app also offers s”town halls” where I get the opportunity to talk with executives of publicly traded companies to get an idea of their strategies.
+The public app also offers s”town halls” where I get the opportunity to talk with executives of publicly traded companies to get an idea of their strategies.

-I and my fellow investors submit questions in advance of the town halls and listen for the answers.
-Finally, Public app has a community of investors, and investors can follow other investors to see what trades they make.
+My fellow investors and I submit questions in advance of the town halls and listen for the answers.
+Finally, the Public app has a community of investors, and investors can follow other investors to see what trades they make.

 Ability to Follow Other Investors

 Because Public offers me the opportunity to follow other investors, I can find a mentor and watch what they do on the platform.
-I think following others is an excellent way for me to learn others’ strategies and consider which parts of their strategy I’d like to incorporate into my own strategy.
+I think following others is an excellent way to learn others’ strategies and consider which parts of their strategy I’d like to incorporate.

 Bonus

-I like the bonus of a $3 to $300 slice of stock randomly.
+I randomly like the bonus of a $3 to $300 slice of stock.

 Curated Theme Options